-Figure 1.
-Top-Down Design Flow with Precision RTL Synthesis
+Figure 1: Top-Down Design Flow with Precision RTL Synthesis

-2.2 VHDL and Synthesis:
+VHDL and Synthesis:

 VHDL is fully simulatable, but not fully synthesizable.
 There are several VHDL constructs that do not have valid representation in a digital circuit.
 Other constructs do, in theory, have a representation in a digital circuit, but cannot be reproduced with guaranteed accuracy.
-Delay time modeling in VHDL is an example.State-of-the-art synthesis algorithms can optimize Register Transfer Level (RTL) circuit descriptions and target a specific technology.
+Delay time modeling in VHDL is an example.
+State-of-the-art synthesis algorithms can optimize Register Transfer Level (RTL) circuit descriptions and target a specific technology.
 Scheduling and allocation algorithms, which perform circuit optimization at a very high and abstract level, are not yet robust enough for general circuit applications.
 Therefore, the result of synthesizing a VHDL description depends on the style of VHDL that is used.

-3. DESIGN OF OFDM MODEM: 3.1 Block Diagram of OFDM MODEM:
+III.DESIGN OF OFDM MODEM: